 - A stopcock isolates your mains water supply.
-It's a red turning handle (fig. 2) and is usually in your kitchen or where the mains water supply enters your house.
+It's a red turning handle (refer to image in step 2) and is usually in your kitchen or where the mains water supply enters your house.
 Sometimes a stopcock can seize up and become impossible to turn off.
-In this case you must always replace it.
+In this case, you must always replace it.

-- Firstly, isolate the water supply to your home by shutting off the water company's valve that's located in the street (fig. 3).
+- Firstly, isolate the water supply to your home by shutting off the water company's valve that's located in the street (refer to image in step 3).

 - You should find this valve underground, beneath a lid indicating it's the water box.
 Lift this lid with a flat head screwdriver and shut off the stopcock.
 If you can't find your stopcock, contact your water company for help.